-Ovarian cancer results when free radical damage or oxidative stress over the organ induces damage to the normal cells resulting in the formation of abnormal cells that multiple controllably and form a tumor.
+Ovarian cancer results when free radical damage or oxidative stress over the organ induces damage to the normal cells resulting in the formation of abnormal cells that multiply uncontrollably and form a tumor.

-When this tutor is left undiagnosed and untreated, it can rapidly spread to other internal organs.
+When this tumor is left undiagnosed and untreated, it can rapidly spread to other internal organs.

 Ovaries are basically reproductive glands that produce ova.
 Other than that they also produce two main female hormones namely estrogen and progesterone.